 Collate acknowledgements in a separate section at the end of the article, directly before the references.
 Do not, therefore, include them on the title page, as a footnote to the title, or otherwise.
 List here those individuals who provided help during the research (e.g., providing language help, writing assistance or proof reading the article, etc.), as well as any grant information.Author bio

 You may provide a short author bio for each author (this is not compulsory).
 This should be no more than 150 words per author, and should be placed at the very end of the article, after the references.
 Content could include, for example: research interests, current roles, publications.
+If you do not wish to provide an author bio, please upload a blank document as part of the manuscript submission process.

 This journal offers authors a choice in publishing their research: Open Access and Subscription.For Subscription articles